 A conflict of interest occurs when an existing relationship (personal, financial, contractual, political, professional, religious, or otherwise) is perceived to impact the objectivity in presenting, reviewing, or publishing a piece of work.
 The Committee on Publication Ethics (COPE) states in its Guidelines on Good Publication Practice (2003) that “Conflicts of interest arise when authors, reviewers, or editors have interests that are not fully apparent and that may influence their judgments on what is published.
 They have been described as those which, when revealed later, would make a reasonable reader feel misled or deceived.”

 Reviewers are expected to exclude themselves from evaluating manuscripts in which they have conflicts of interest.
 All information obtained in the reviewing process should be treated as confidential and not used for personal advantage.

 Conflicts involving authors

-The journal requires all prospective authors to disclose any potential conflict of interest that are direct related to the work submitted for publication and that could impact the objectivity and/or integrity of a publication.
+The journal requires all prospective authors to disclose any potential conflicts of interest that are directly related to the work submitted for publication and that could impact the objectivity and/or integrity of a publication.
 Authors must identify and disclose any conflict of interest at the time of submission.
 If there is no conflict of interest, please state “The author(s) declare no conflict of interest.”
 For works authored by several scholars, the corresponding author shall review this policy with contributing authors to disclose all conflicts of interest collectively.